Updated: Februray 2024

-Often referred to as the eighth wonder of the world, the man-made Palm Jumeirah is more than just a feat of human engineering.
-Shaped like a palm, a trunk, 16 fronds and a surrounding crescent comprise the island that was constructed from sand dredged from the bottom of the surrounding Gulf.
-The island hosts a thriving community with villas and residencies, malls, luxury hotels, as well as restaurants and entertainment venues, while those who want to work out with exceptional views can jog or cycle along the 11km crescent.
+Often hailed as the eighth wonder of the world, the man-made Palm Jumeirah is an architectural marvel that transcends mere human ingenuity.
+Resembling a palm tree, this island comprises a trunk, 16 fronds, and a surrounding crescent, all constructed from sand dredged from the Gulf.
+Today, it hosts a vibrant community featuring villas, residences, malls, luxury hotels, restaurants, and entertainment venues.
+Fitness enthusiasts can enjoy exceptional views while jogging or cycling along the 11km crescent.

 Tip: Take it all in from Palm Tower.
 Perch at the otherworldly Aura Sky infinity pool on level 50, a record-breaking setting that offers unbeatable full panoramas or continue upwards to The View at level 52.
 The breathtaking lounge and open-air terrace reveal 360-degree views of Palm Jumeirah.